Ninja-Squad/ninja-squad.github.com/_posts/2023-04-26-angular-signals.md

 Effects will probably be used very rarely, but they can be handy in some cases:
 - logging / tracing;
-- synchronising state to the DOM or to a storage, etc.
+- synchronizing state to the DOM or to a storage, etc.

 ## Signals and RxJS interoperability